Do you breathe efficiently during physical exercise?

 How you breathe on a daily basis will determine how you breathe during physical exercise.

 Many people have inefficient breathing patterns, but are unaware of it.
 Chronic overbreathing is very common but leads to poor health and fitness and affects sports performance.
-Breathing too much air on a daily basis means you will experience excessive breathlessness during exercise, limiting your endurance and ability to go faster.
+Breathing too much air on a daily basis means you may experience excessive breathlessness during exercise, and/or limit your endurance and ability to go faster.

 An indication that you are over breathing, or that your breathing is dysfunctional, could be the following: